 - But For Analysis – A modeled technique that removes delay and disruption events from the as-built schedule to determine when the project should have been completed ‘but for’ the delay and disruption events.

-Spire’s construction delay experts look to identify the type of delay (late start, extended duration, concurrent, pacing, etc.) and determine if a delay is excusable, non-excusable, compensable, and non-compensable.
-Ultimately, Spire’s experts look to determine the cause and apportion delay to the respective parties.
+Spire’s construction delay experts look to identify the type of delay (late start, extended duration, concurrent, pacing, etc.) and determine if a delay is excusable, non-excusable, compensable, and/or non-compensable.
+Ultimately, Spire’s experts look to determine the cause and apportion delay to the respective parties to assist in delay claims disputes.
 To accomplish this effort, Spire generally applies the following steps when evaluating construction delays: